 Experiment with social media and see if your page gains traction or if no one seems to want to follow you.
 Base the time and energy you put into social on the demand for your presence there.

 The two main platforms for paid advertising are Google and Facebook.
 Paid ads are a great way to bring in immediate traffic and leads, but should be part of a wider plan for lead generation.
 If you solely rely on paid advertising to generate revenue, you will forever be stuck taking a huge chunk out of your bottom line to pay for ads.
 Investing in a diverse digital marketing plan with paid ads as just one part is the best way to go.

 After you decide what the components of your digital marketing plan will be, you must commit to an implementation schedule.
 Break the pieces of your plan down into tasks, and get them on a calendar!
 Then STICK to this calendar!
 If you just don’t have the time to stick to the plan and schedule you’ve outlined, hire someone else to do it for you.
 Consistency is key, and a successful digital marketing plan takes a long-term effort.

 A Digital Marketing Plan is Always Custom

 There is a middle ground between completely DIY-ing your marketing plan and hiring a marketing employee/ agency.
-At Boxwood Digital Marketing, we offer a service where we work with you to create a custom digital marketing plan and schedule, but we can hand it back over to you to either implement yourself or split up between you and your team.
+Boxwood Digital Marketing offers a service where we work with you to create a custom digital marketing plan and schedule, but we can hand it back to you to either implement yourself or split up between you and your team.
 Learn more here.